 Sustainable travel

-- For University staff travel benefits see My Salford.
+- My Salford staff travel benefits

-- For research related to active travel and sustainable transport, learn about the Healthy Active Cities research group.
-It brings researchers from University of Salford together with practitioners and policymakers to discuss issues in sustainable transport.
+For research related to active travel and sustainable transport, learn about the Healthy Active Cities research group.
+It brings researchers from the University of Salford together with practitioners and policymakers to discuss issues in sustainable transport.

 Walking

-If you live within two miles of the University or your destination, walking is a great way to travel here as it will help keep you fit, benefit the environment and is of course, free!
+If you live within two miles of the university or your destination, walking is a great way to travel here as it will help keep you fit, benefit the environment and is of course, free!

 For those who travel here by other means, it can still be incorporated into your day, such as walking between buildings or to and from the train station or bus stop.
-Walking also promotes clear, creative thinking so why not have a walking meeting around our beautiful campus!
+Walking also promotes clear, creative thinking so why not have a walking meeting around our beautiful campus.
 All of these short trips will boost health and fitness, burn calories and reduce the carbon we produce from travel.

 Why not try out our Tree Trail around our campus and Peel Park.

-Cycle Parking and Storage
+Cycle parking and storage

-There are around 350 spaces to park cycles across all of the University campuses.
+There are around 400 spaces to park cycles across all of the University campuses.
 The majority are contained within secure shelters which you can access using your student or staff ID card.
 Please use the designated cycle parking for increased security and health and safety reasons, we may need to remove your cycle from other areas if it is causing an obstruction.
 You can view all of the cycle parking and shower facilities on our campuses on the campus map.

-Cycle Parking
+Cycle parking

 - Acton Square – Sheffield stands